MicrosoftDocs/customer-voice/cv-docs/send-survey-link.md

 9. To export all links, select **Export**.
 The links are downloaded in an Excel file.

-10. To download QR code for a custom link, hover over the link, select the ellipsis button (...), and then select **Download QR code**.
+10. To download QR code for a custom link, hover over the link, select the ellipsis button, and then select **Download QR code**.

     ![Download QR code for a custom link](media/survey-custom-link-qr.png "Download QR code for a custom link")